District of Temiskaming Elders Council

 They were also influenced by the approach taken by the IECSS team to formalize the partnership with the Wisdom Keepers based on the principles of OCAP (Ownership, Control, Access and Possession) with respect to Indigenous cultural knowledge, data, and information.
-Finally, the sharing of resources including an investment in building local research capacity contributed to their decision to engage in a partnership with the research team and Ryerson University.
+Finally, the sharing of resources including an investment in building local research capacity contributed to their decision to engage in a partnership with the research team and the IECSS project.

 For more information please visit the First Nations and Métis Perspectives page on our website.